 Book 2

-2.1 Cambyses succeeded his father on the throne.
-He invaded Egypt w/an army composed of his various subjects, inc. the Greeks of Asia Minor.
+2.1 Cambyses succeeded his father as king.
+He invaded Egypt with an army composed of his various subjects, inc. the Greeks of Asia Minor.

-2.2 The Egyptians used to think they were the oldest of mankind, but their king Psammetichus disproved this by experimenting on newborns.
+2.2 The Egyptians used to think they were the oldest of men, but their king Psammetichus disproved this by experimenting on newborns.

 2.3 I heard this story re.
 Psammetichus from priests in Memphis.
 I also went to Thebes and Heliopolis to hear what people there had to say.

-2.4 The Egyptians invented the year & 12 30-day months (+ 5 more days).
-The 1st king of Egypt was Min, in whose time Egypt was mostly marsh.
+2.4 The Egyptians invented the year & 12 30-day months (+ 5 additional days).
+Their 1st king was Min.
+In his day Egypt was mostly marsh.

 2.5 I believe it, because it is clear when you travel there that Egypt is a gift of the river.